 - Lyme Disease & Lyme coinfections

-- Small Intestinal Bowel Overgrowth (SIBO) and Dysbiosis
+- Small Intestinal Bowel Overgrowth (SIBO) and Dysbiosis (imbalance of healthy bacteria).

 Infections are linked to depression because they initiate inflammatory and immune responses by the body.
 If an infection lingers or is not completely quelled, it can drive gut dysfunction and inflammatory pathways leading to depression.

 The rut of depression can have your mind circling with thoughts of inadequacy, lack of self-efficacy, low self-esteem, and a focus on “how things used to be”.